“We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.” – Ray Amara

 Hard to believe but this Michael Jordan might actually go down in history as the more famous one.
 His biggest contribution was the popularization of Bayesian networks which are used in a wide variety of machine learning applications, most notably in medicine as it seems to be a particularly good method for matching symptoms to diseases.

 He recently teamed with an AI firm developing Jibo, a cute helper robot designed to follow you around the house and actually initiate communication with the user rather than the current models that just wait for user commands.

 But he believes there is far too much hype surrounding AI.
 This is due in large part to a lot of misinformation and the poor metaphors we use when describing it.
 We have made incremental steps, but have only begun to climb the ladder.
 The next big hurdle will be in developing more adaptive systems that recognize context.

 Founder of multiple artificial intelligence companies and chairman of the artificial general intelligence society, Ben Goertzel has devoted his life to solving intelligence and bringing about artificial general intelligence.
 He believes we will have machines as intelligent as humans by 2025.
 For more on his work check out this tour of his lab in Hong Kong where his team is working to bring human looking robots to life…

-As head of arguably the most advanced artificial intelligence lab in the world, Google’s Deepmind, Demis may be closer than anyone else to achieving AGI.
+As head of arguably the most advanced artificial intelligence lab in the world, Google’s Deepmind, Demis may be closer than anyone else to achieving artificial general intelligence.
 He is a strong believer in a machine learning technique called deep neural networks and uses it to drive his groundbreaking program AlphaGo.